cbellerob/WiDS-Datathon-2024/README.md

 ## Overview

-Our team actively engaged in the 2024 WiDS Datathon as part of Chapman University's CPSC-298 course, where we predicted predict time to treatment of women patients who are diagnosed with metastatic triple-negative breast cancer.
+Our team actively engaged in the 2024 Women in Data Science (WiDS) Datathon as part of Chapman University's CPSC-298 course, where we predicted predict time to treatment of women patients who are diagnosed with metastatic triple-negative breast cancer.

 [WiDS Datathon++ competititon](https://www.kaggle.com/competitions/widsdatathon2024-university/overview)